 Imagine a chocolate box village and you probably see pretty thatched cottages covered in climbing roses.
 Before the prevalence of slate and clay roof tiles, thatch was the go-to roofing material, but is rarely used on modern homes despite its insulating qualities.

-8. Arts and Crafts home
+8. Victorian Arts & Crafts house

 The Arts and Crafts movement was a revolt against the rigid symmetry of mass-produced housing and products.
 It saw a return to traditional craftsmanship, and features of the architectural style include catslide roofs, bay or oriel windows, and statement chimneys.